 If you’ve accidentally disabled location services for an app that needs to use it, don’t worry, it will prompt you to give access to Location Services when you launch it.

 iOS includes smarter multitasking that lets apps fetch content in the background.
 Although Apple has a lot of optimizations in place to ensure that battery consumption is minimal, it’s possible that a poorly developed app could be using this feature, which could end up draining battery life.
 To disable Background App Refresh go to Settings > General > Background App Refresh > and turn it off for apps like Facebook or other apps that don’t absolutely need to be updated all the time.
 Background App Refresh is a great feature, but you don’t need it for every app.

 I would strongly recommend turning it off for the Facebook app as it is known to drain battery life.

 You have the option to enable Background App Refresh only when you’re on a Wi-Fi network.
 You could see if selecting just Wi-Fi reduces the battery drain on your iPhone or you may want to turn off completely.
 It will also help in saving mobile data on your iPhone.

 If you have an iPhone X, iPhone XS, iPhone XS Max or iPhone XR then you should use dark mode in popular apps. iPhone X or newer iPhones come with a curved, bezel-less, OLED display.
 OLED displays are ideal to use dark mode.
 You see, when a pixel is pure black, the OLED panel just doesn’t illuminate it.
 It means that part of the display is turned off.
-As the background pixels aren’t illuminated, you end up saving a lot of battery life on your iPhone X. Here are the list of popular apps in which you can enable dark mode to save battery life.
+As the background pixels aren’t illuminated, you end up saving a lot of battery life on your iPhone X. Here is the list of popular apps in which you can enable dark mode to save battery life.